Skip to Content

 Step 1: Break The Burrs Into Smaller Pieces

-Burrs are typically only an inch in size.
-Yet, it’s their stiff, spiked spines that are the root of the problem.
+Burrs are typically only an inch in size, so their size doesn’t pose a problem.
+It’s their stiff, spiked spines that are the main issue.

 One way around this problem is to break the burrs apart.
-When you do this, you’ll notice that your hair now has even more burrs; don’t panic!
+When you do this, the burrs will multiply in your hair, but don’t panic.

 Getting smaller pieces of burrs out is much easier than trying to remove whole burrs.
-The fragments have less surface area, which lessens their grasp and clinginess.
+They’ll have less surface area, which reduces their grasp and clinginess.

 Step 2: Apply a Detangler to the Hair

-Here’s a list of different types of detanglers for you to choose from:
+Here’s a list of different types of detanglers to choose from:

 • Conditioner: Any type will do.
 Just don’t use expensive brands because you’ll probably end up using an entire bottle of conditioner.
-Look for something cheap that comes in a cost-effective size.
+Look for something affordable that comes in a cost-effective size.

-• Mineral Oil: This could be baby oil or another type of petroleum-based product.
+• Mineral Oil: This could be baby oil or any type of petroleum-based product.
 The good news is that mineral oil can help moisturize and nourish hair follicles.
 So, it’s a win-win!

-• Glycerine: Glycerine is one of the slipperiest things you can put on your hair.
+• Glycerine: Glycerine is one of the slipperiest materials you can put on your hair.
 Hopefully, it’ll work its magic on those sticky burrs and get them out quickly.

-• Vegetable Oil: Olive or coconut oils are great.
-If you don’t have either, just use any other type of vegetable oil you have readily available.
+• Vegetable Oil: Olive and coconut oils are great for detangling your hair.
+If you don’t have either, you can use any other type of vegetable oil you have.
+However, it’s worth noting that vegetable oil is a pain to wash out, so I’d go for one of the other options first.

 Step 3: Use a Metal Comb

-Metal combs usually come with a side of wide teeth and another side with narrower teeth.
-Start with the wide-toothed side and slowly begin to detangle the hair.
+Metal combs usually come with a side of wide teeth and another side of narrower teeth.
+Start with the wide-toothed side to gently detangle your hair before using the other side for the burrs stuck inside.

-One of the benefits of metal combs is they’re great detanglers.
-Their metallic surface reduces the risk of snagging.
-As a result, they flow more smoothly through the hair and make for an easier pull.
+The metallic surface of metal combs reduces the risk of snagging, so they flow more smoothly through the hair and make for an easier pull.

-Important reminder: the harder you pull, the more inseparable those spiky balls will become.
-This is why you need to work the comb gently between the strands bit by bit.
+Important reminder: the harder you pull, the more inseparable those spiky balls become.
+So, you need to work the comb gently between the strands bit by bit rather than going at it with force.

 Some Dos and Don’ts to Protect Your Hair from Burrs